dgoldman0/SAM/NOTES.md

 There's still a lot that I'm not sure about when it comes to learning/dreaming.
 One thing that might make sense is to have a separate model for chat vs internal dialog, and maybe even subconscious.
 That's maintaining and updating three different models though.

 I also can't get async and threading to work well together.
 I might have to really scrap the threaded layering and partition system and replace it with a single method that goes through them.
 One option is rather than trying to get all subconscious partitions to fight each other, randomly select one to trigger.

+One thing that may be useful is replacing the current blocking openai access calls with streaming calls, and letting user and subconscious insertions break into current thoughts.
+A thought is not always complete before something else happens.

+Currently, information is passed between layers simply by pushing the same string to both layers.
+However, a translation model may eventually be needed to get the layers to cooperate with each other better.